H1-B Administrators Are Challenging An Unusually Large Number of Applications - Slashdot

 You know the likely result of this?
 "Oh crap, we need to hire more Americans!" followed shortly by "damn we need to invest in and train our people, hiring is too expensive these days!"

+There are very good economic models that suggest that importing labor is bad.
+There's some statistical evidence that immigrants that don't take up the new culture are a safety risk due to increased crime, and that immigrants use more social services than citizens.

+Other countries have extreme immigration policies, and several countries don't allow immigration at all (such as China, where you can't immigrate even if you own a Chinese business and are married to a Chinese citizen), and many have strictly contr

-Contrapositive Colonialism (Score:2)
+Contrapositive Colonialism (Score:3)

 In British Colonial times, the British traveled to India to set up companies there and exploit the most talented natives.